Best Currency To Use For Vietnam, Cambodia, And Laos

 Well, I am traveling in Vietnam, Cambodia, or Laos.
 I usually withdraw money from the local ATMs for what I need during my visit.
 I typically find this convenient and more accessible than carrying a lot of cash into these countries.

 Also, if you plan on using credit cards, you should know that many stores will charge you an extra percent for the use of credit cards.
-They charge an additional percentage because the credit card companies will charge them this percent, so they will pass that charge onto you.
+They charge an additional percentage because the credit card companies will charge them this percentage, so they will pass that charge onto you.

-Carefully check any money you were given by anyone, especially a shop, change for a taxi or restaurant.
-There is a lot of fake currency running around in these places, and if you are a foreigner and they think you will not notice, they may try to slip you a fake currency, especially if they got stuck with one.
+There is a lot of fake currency running around in these places, and if you are a foreigner and they think you will not notice, they may try to slip you a fake currency, especially if they get stuck with one.

-At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we discuss travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.